in28minutes/in28minutes.github.io/_blog/articles/2017-12-28-spring-boot-HATEOAS-for-rest-services.md

 ### Enhance Other Resources with HATEOAS

-Above example covers important concepts in enhancing resources with HATEOAS.
+The above example illustrates key aspects in increasing resources using HATEOAS.

-However, you have to make the important decision:
+However, you must make a critical decision:
-- What are the important resources related to a specific resource?
+- What are the most significant resources for a certain resource?

 Go ahead and enhance the application with more HATEOAS links.

-## Complete Maven Project With Code Examples
+## Maven Project Completion using Code Examples
-> Our Github repository has all the code examples - https://github.com/in28minutes/spring-boot-examples/tree/master/spring-boot-2-rest-service-hateoas
+> Our Github repository has all the code examples - https://github.com/in28minutes/spring-boot-examples/tree/master/spring-boot-2-rest-service-with-hateoas